ACM40960/project-DeepankarVyas/training-tuning_testing/README.md

 5. Neural networks - neural networks are the deep learning implementation of Machine Learning.
 They mimic the neurological functioning of the human brain.
 The structure of the neural networks used in our model is as follows :-

 3 layers with 128, 64 and 32 units respectively.
 100 epochs with a batch size of 32 and early stopping criterion.
 Dropout rate and L2 regularization were also used which were tuned.
 Learning rate was tuned implicitly using Adam optimizer.
-The heatmap depicting the RPS values at various points of the hyperparameter grid is shown below.
+The heatmap depicting the RPS values at various points of the hyperparameter grid is shown below for datasets Class A, Class A NLP, Class B NLP, Class B in clockwise order.
 The optimal hyperparameter is the one with the lowest RPS value

 <div style="background-color: white; display: inline-block; padding: 10px;">
     <img width="734" alt="Random Forest" src="https://github.com/ACM40960/project-DeepankarVyas/blob/main/training-tuning_testing/README%20images/NN_Heatmap_page-0001%20(2).jpg">